The Imam’s Legacy

 Returning to our story, Imam Bukhari could prove that all the money belonged him.
 His false friend had claimed that the 1,000 gold coins belonged to him—but if questioned he wouldn’t be able to explain any other details.

 What type of coins are in the pouch?
 Which areas are they from?
 Which year were they minted?
 What’s written on each?
 How many of each type of coin are there?

 On the other hand, Imam Bukhari knew all those details and even more because it was his money.
 He could call the crew and passengers and prove to everyone that the money belonged to him.

 But remember, he was a scholar of hadith.
 In this field, a person’s own honesty and reputation is judged severely.
 If someone has a single blemish on their record, a single claim of dishonesty, it stains their reputation and trustworthiness (to a degree matching the evidence, of course).

 For someone like Imam Bukhari, a collector and narrator of tens of thousands of hadith, the scrutiny and background checks would be extra harsh.
 His expertise and mastery earned him plenty of jealous opponents, too.
-If he got into a public dispute with a man who claimed he stole 1,000 coins – no matter how much the Imam could prove the truth – a permanent question mark would be placed next to his name.
+If he got into a public dispute with a man who claimed the Imam stole 1,000 coins, a permanent question mark would be placed next to his name—no matter how much the Imam could prove the truth.
 Everything he had ever done would be open for question.3